 Lyric Tune III

 An important concept to remember when alternating a rest-stroke finger with free-stroke p, is to release the resting finger from its lower adjacent finger immediately after stroking.
-This will provide an ease of continuity in your playing.
-Remember, rest stroke in Lyric Tune III, is indicated by the (v) symbol, while unmarked melody, indictaes free stroke.
+This will provide an ease of continuity in playing.
+Remember, rest-stroke notes in Lyric Tune III, are indicated by the (v) symbol, while unmarked notes are just free stroke.

 Lyric Tune in A